Warren High School (Downey, California): History

-The name
+Name

 Earl Warren had been one of the most popular governors of California and was subsequently appointed as Chief Justice of the United States.
-While serving as Chief Justice, the Supreme Court came up with a number of notable rulings, including Brown v.
+The Warren Supreme Court's notable rulings included Brown v.
 Board of Education, which abolished the long-standing "separate but equal" doctrine that allowed segregated schools in the United States.

-Earl Warren had been invited to and appeared at, the dedication of the school in 1955.
-Indeed the school colors of blue and gold were adopted because they were the official colors of the State of California.
-The California state animal, the bear, was designated as the school mascot, and indeed all the sports teams at Earl Warren High were known as "the Bears."
-The school newspaper was called "The Justice," and the girls' drill team was known as the "Honeybears."
-(Earl Warren's daughter Nina Warren was nicknamed "Honeybear".)
-In fact, the class rings were designed to show, among other things, the scales of justice on one side and a gavel on the other, referring to Earl Warren's tenure as Chief Justice of the United States.
+Warren appeared at the dedication of the school in 1955.
+The school colors of blue and gold were adopted because they were the official colors of the State of California.
+The California state animal, the bear, was designated as the school mascot, and the sports teams at Earl Warren High were known as "the Bears".
+The school newspaper was called "The Justice," and the girls' drill team was known as the "Honeybears" (Warren's daughter Nina Warren was nicknamed "Honeybear").
+The class rings were designed to show, among other things, the scales of justice on one side and a gavel on the other, referring to Warren's tenure as Chief Justice of the United States.